 Native American Pottery with Hmong Designs

-Explore the fascinating connection between Native American pottery and Hmong patterns.
-Discover similarities and share your finds in the comments!
+Discover the fascinating connection between Native American pottery and Hmong patterns.
+Explore stunning examples of pottery adorned with intricate Hmong-inspired designs and uncover the cultural similarities between these two traditions.
+Share your thoughts and favorite finds in the comments!

 Here are some pictures to show you the Hmong Patterns.
 As you can see in the above pictures of the pottery, they have Hmong Patterns on them.
 Www.Artisansofasia.Com.